TEN-framework/docs/ten_service/ten_message_type_and_name_beta.md

 For example:

 * Message from JSON

     When the message type or message name is unknown, it is necessary to specify the message type and message name in the JSON.
 * Command from JSON

     When it is known that the message is a command but the command name is unknown, it is necessary to specify the message name in the JSON.
 * Connect command from JSON

-    When it is known that the message is a connect command, the message name can only be ten::connect.
+    When it is known that the message is a start_graph command, the message name can only be ten::connect.
 Therefore, there is no need to specify the message type or message name in the JSON.